 Target Name specifies the Eclipse name for the target.
-This can be anything you wish, but it is easiest if the name is the same as the actual target in the makefile.
+There are few constraints on this name, but it is easiest if it matches the actual target in the makefile.
 Make Target specifies the target to call in the makefile.
 For example, the window above will create a Make Target called all that will call the command make all when executed.

 After creating the Eclipse Make Targets, they will become visible under the project in the Make Targets view.
-For instance, after creating targets for make all, make upload, and make clean, Eclipse will display them all as shown below.
+For instance, after creating targets for make all, make upload, and make clean, Eclipse will display them all as shown in Figure 10.